This is a list of all African American studies courses. For more information, see African American Studies.

 AFAM:2267 African American History to 1877: From Slave Cabin to Senate Floor3 s.h.

 Experiences of African and African American people in the American colonies and the states of the new nation; history of Africans and African Americans as early settlers, enslaved and free, in places such as Detroit, Chicago, New York, and New Orleans; interactions with indigenous people; role in the war for American independence; long history of resistance to slavery and racial discrimination; exploration of the rich history of community building, creation of significant Black social and cultural institutions, and formation of Black political thought and political activism.
 GE: Diversity and Inclusion.
 Same as HIST:2267.

 AFAM:2465 Selected African American Authors3 s.h.

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: American Literature and Culture.
 PERIOD: 20th/21st-Century Literature.
+English and Creative Writing majors may apply this course to the Multiethnic American Literature and Culture requirement.
 Same as ENGL:2465.

 AFAM:2500 Black Culture and Experience: Contemporary Issues3 s.h.

 Exploration of various contemporary social topics (e.g., education, religion, literature, theater, media, politics, sports, criminal justice, health, economics); use of readings, interactive experiences, course assignments (reading essays, interview/profile, observation analysis, case study, final paper), and unit quizzes to understand black life in the 21st century.
 GE: Diversity and Inclusion.